codingColinMcM/Social-Network-Mongoose/README.md

 # Social-Network-Mongoose

 Should I just live in the present moment?
 Yes I need to preservere and go all the way.
-Just finish this
+Just finish this sentence

 ## Description